Topical Maps Entities How It Works

 A printable one-page guide to give caregivers that includes the chosen method, scripts, schedule, and emergency contacts.

-Content Strategy for 6–12 Month Sleep Training Methods Compared
+Content strategy and topical authority plan for 6–12 Month Sleep Training Methods Compared

 The recommended SEO content strategy for 6–12 Month Sleep Training Methods Compared is the hub-and-spoke topical map model: one comprehensive pillar page on 6–12 Month Sleep Training Methods Compared, supported by 27 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on 6–12 Month Sleep Training Methods Compared — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on 6–12 Month Sleep Training Methods Compared.

 32